 Where positive handling has been used, a record of the incident always needs to be kept.
-All recording needs to be completed on the day of the incident using the positive handling log found in the headteacher's office.
-They must be completed with the headteacher or deputy headteacher.
+All recording needs to be completed on the day of the incident using the positive handling log.
+The log must be completed with the school's designated lead for positive handling (usually the headteacher or deputy headteacher).